SmalkiGroove/heroes-expansion/doc/HEROES.md

 __SOVEREIGN :__
 Sovereign - Warlock

-• Hero summons two groups of Pit Lords at the start of combat.
-The amount depends on the hero level.
+• All Inferno creatures in hero's army gate at random positions at the start of combat.
+• Every day, Inferno creatures in hero's army increase in number.
+The amount and maximum tier increase with hero level.
+• Enemy creatures have -1 Morale.

 Starting Skills
 • Gating